caseyjamesdavis/covid19-numbers/README.md

-### The purpose of this repo is to increase my own personal understanding of the pandemic.
+### The purpose of this repo is to increase my personal understanding of the pandemic.

 My take on the COVID-19 data supplied by the *Johns Hopkins University Center for Systems Science and Engineering* ([JHU CSSE](https://github.com/CSSEGISandData/COVID-19)).
 The data from this source tends to be about a day behind.